Intraoperative Neuromonitoring (IONM)

 - ⦾ Take medications properly

 Prefer WhatsApp for Intraoperative Neuromonitoring (IONM) enquiries?
-We respond on chat during working hours.
+Chat with our orthopedic team during working hours for quick assistance.